ChristerNilsson/Lab/2017/061-keyboards/readme.md

 Most European countries has a Programmers Keyboard.
 Sweden does not.
 Å, Ä and Ö can be found with Alt + W, A and O.

+Select EurKEY like this:

+* Control Panel
+* National Setup
+* Keyboard
+* Change
+* Add
+* English USA
+* EurKEY
+* OK OK OK

+This is done for every user.

 Make sure composition keys ^'"~ are disabled.
 Eventually Microsoft Keyboard Layout Creator can do this.